 Blond Hair Color

 Blond hair is formed when there is a presence of a lower quantity of brown eumelanin with the absence of other pigments.
 People with blond hair color are mostly seen in European countries.
-The genome-wide association studies (GWAS) has found that the mutant gene that is responsible for blondness in the Northern European population is KIT ligand (KITLG), which has the ability to fight skin cancer.
-KIT ligand along with other genes is responsible for the mutation of skin color, blood stem cells, and sperm.
+The genome-wide association studies (GWAS) have found that the mutant gene that is responsible for blondness in the Northern European population is KIT ligand (KITLG), which has the ability to fight skin cancer.
+The KIT ligand is responsible for the mutation of skin color, blood stem cells, and sperm.
 Genes involved in the pigment production contain single-nucleotide polymorphisms (SNP) or the adenine guanine nucleotide, which alters the amount of KITLG present in the hair follicle.
-The mutation of the SNP or adenine-guanine nucleotide has been marked as a potential element of blond hair phenotype.
+The mutation of the SNP or adenine-guanine nucleotide has been marked as a potential element of the blond hair phenotype.

 Red Hair Color

 The red hair color is very rare around the world.
 They are found in Northern Europe, specifically in Britain and Ireland.
 The gene present in red hair is recessive.
 The red color is caused by a series of mutations in the MC1R gene, which transmits to the hair more pheomelanin; this also results in pale skin.
 The arrangement of amino acids in the protein for red-haired people differs from that in people having other color hair.
 Red-haired people suffer a lot due to a higher risk of sunburns and skin cancer since the pheomelanin does not protect the skin from sunlight.
 People with red hair genes are more prone to skin cancer.